 I am currently a Lecturer in Philosophy at the University of Colorado Boulder.
 Previously, I was a Postdoc in the School of Economics at the University of Queensland from 2017-2019 under the supervision of John Quiggin and L. A. Paul as part of their the ARC grant to investigate transformative experience and rational choice.
 I hold a PhD (Philosophy, 2017) from the University of California, Davis.

-I love talking philosophy, hanging out in the mountains, and generally having a good time.
+I love talking philosophy, cats, mountains, and generally having a good time.
 To learn more about me as a real person (cf. philosopher), go to Misc.

 What I do

 My research interests are broad.
-I spend a lot of time thinking about the mental processes we use to deliberate, evaluate our judgments, and form new ones.
-I view these as essentially creative acts in which we exercise our 'epistemic agency'.
-I am interested in both normative and descriptive questions about these processes.
-My research often involves the use of logico-mathematical tools to investigate these questions.
-However, I am a methodological pluralist and see the value of using a wide array of tools for inquiry.
+I spend a lot of time thinking about the mental processes associated with epistemic change.
+These include things like reasoning, considering and evaluating evidence, imagining, and the resulting updates made to doxastic attitudes.
+While my interests are in the normative constraints on these processes, I am committed to methodological naturalism and see descriptive questions about how (non-ideal) human agents engage in these processes as relevant to the normative questions.
+My work often involves the use of logico-mathematical tools, however, as a methodological pluralist I value the use of all available tools in inquiry.
 I am also a committed teacher interested in helping my students grow and appreciate the complexity of new ideas.